5 of the Best Family-Friendly Walks & Cycles in Inverness

 The length of this bike ride makes it better suited for slightly older kids who’ve been on longer cycling trips in the past.
 For directions, follow Google Maps or try out this 18-mile route – it’s the perfect challenge for teens!

 Need a hotel in Inverness city centre for your Highland getaway?
 The Palace Hotel is a family-friendly, family-run hotel in the heart of town with easy access to attractions in Inverness and further afield.
-And when you’re not busy seeing the sights, why not relax in our newly-renovated leisure club, reopening on 21st February 2020?
+And when you’re not busy seeing the sights, why not relax in our newly-renovated leisure club?
 Get silly in the pool with the kids and then relax in the sauna and steam room – it’s the perfect antidote for tired legs and feet!

 Book your holiday in the Highlands by calling us on 01463 22 32 43 or email us.
 Make sure to also check out our seasonal offers page for the best deals.
 If you’re planning on staying for 3 nights or more, check out our “Best Hols” deal to save a whopping 20%!